mikesockor/OysterNolCardProblem/postgres implementation/README.md

+# OysterNolCardProblem

 used Java8, and Postgres 9.2 db
 used Spring Boot, just for test puprose obviously in production we should use vanila java as much as we can